 Linux Device Driver Tutorial Part 2 – First Linux Device Driver

 - Module Version

-These all informations are present in the linux/module.h as a macros.
+These pieces of information are present in the

 The following license idents are currently accepted as indicating free software modules.